 For media inquiries, please contact Tim Sullivan, Director of Communications at email@example.com or 617-952-5325.

-For third year in row Spaulding honored as a “Best Places to Work for Disability Inclusion
+For the seventh year in a row, Spaulding is honored as one of the 2023 “Best Places to Work for Disability Inclusion.”

 Spaulding Rehabilitation recently received a milestone $6 million gift — the second largest in Spaulding’s history — from an anonymous donor, which will support Spaulding's commitment to improving the lives of patients with spinal cord injury (SCI).